mariakartasheva/stepik---auto-tests-course/README.md

 # stepik---auto-tests-course

 Home work for Stepik online course.
-Here's a linkto it: https://stepik.org/course/575 - it's an easy and has lot's of useful info!
+Here's a link to it: https://stepik.org/course/575 - it's simple and has lot's of useful info!

-Hi from Faithfinder!